-The Government will determine items to be sold to the Contractor regardless of Federal Supply Code or location.
-Contractor has no right to any property that is not issued on a Delivery Order under the terms of this contract.
-DLA Disposition Services reserves the right to sell property or offer property through alternative sales or contract means for all property not considered part of this contract.
+The Government will determine items to be sold to the Purchaser regardless of Federal Supply Code or location.
+Purchaser has no right to any property that is not issued on a Delivery Order under the terms of this contract.
+DLA Disposition Services reserves the right to sell property or offer property through alternative sales or contract means for all property, whether it is considered part of this contract or not.
+Furthermore, this contract does not in any way restrict or prohibit the Government from moving property received at Disposition sites or receipt in place locations to other Disposition sites, whether they are located in the same region or not.
+The Government has absolute discretion to move property between Disposition sites or regions prior to placing it on delivery orders on any contract.

-This IFB relates to usable personal property that the Government has determined to be surplus to the needs of the Department of Defense and the Federal Government.
-Property in the WEST Region which includes all Disposition Service Sites West of the Mississippi River to include Alaska, Hawaii, and Guam.
+This IFB relates to personal property assets that the Government has determined to be surplus to the needs of the Department of Defense and the Federal Government.
+Property in the East Region which includes all Disposition Services and Receipt in Place Sites East of the Mississippi River to include the U.S. territories of Puerto Rico and the Virgin Islands.